Wakefield High School (Arlington County, Virginia): Demographics

 As of 2006–2007, 222 students receive ESL support.

 Most Wakefield students live in South Arlington, the portion of the county below Arlington Boulevard (US 50).
 This part of the county is home to many recent immigrants, and the residential areas are some of the most culturally diverse in the nation.
 The high school attendance boundaries are not fixed and change about once every decade.
 Historically, the attendance area for Wakefield has extended as far north as the Williamsburg area of Arlington near Mclean, and has at times included other parts of North Arlington near Ballston and Clarendon.

 In 2003, Washingtonian Magazine ranked Wakefield as the 17th most diverse high school out of all 128 public and private high schools in the DC metropolitan area.

 Clubs and activities

-Wakefield offers many opportunities for students to participate in various clubs and activities to support their academics and challenge them to learn and grow outside the classroom.
-Such activities include:

 The Chieftain

 Wakefield's school-wide newspaper is The Chieftain.
 It is a course in journalism offered by the school and is produced solely by students.
 Stories covered include local and international news, school events, performing arts, athletic development, and the ever-popular "Kiss-O-Gram" (student-to-student messages on Valentine's Day).